inGyni/twitch-alerts-api/README.md

 To use the Twitch Alerts API, you need to have a Twitch Developer Application, and you need to have the Client ID and Client Secret in the `configuration.json` file.

+You also need to add `YOUR_WEBHOOK_SECRET`, `YOUR_USER_ID` and `YOUR_ACCESS_KEY` in the `configuration.json` file.
+The webhook secret can be any string you want, the user id is the id of the user you want to authorize the application to, and the access key is the key which will be used to check who is trying to access the API when starting the monitor.

 ### Starting the API

 To start the API, run the following command in the terminal: